cjnaz/lanmonitor/Writing_New_Plugins.md

 New plugins may be added easily.
 The core lanmonitor code provides a framework for configuration, logging, command retries, and parsing components.
 The general process for creating a new plugin is:

 - Copy an existing plugin, such as the `lanmonitor/src/lanmonitor/webpage_plug.py` to a working directory as `mynewitem_plugin.py`.
+  - If the new plugin name is the same as a plugin in the lanmonitor distribution then the distribution version will be used and your new version will ignored.
 - Adjust the \<newitem> comment block to describe the functionality and config file details.
 - Within the `setup()` function:
   - Adjust the `rest_of_line` parsing, creating new vars as needed.